About the Camp

 You will be able to communicate with your camper via computer, tablet or cell phone during the coordinated times.

 What is your cell phone policy?

 Camp New Heights is focused on maximizing the experience for each camper without outside distractions.
 To that end, we will limit the usage of cell phones, tablets and computers during the first week.
-We will allow cell phone communication during coordinated phone time (Saturday Nights).
+We will distribute cell phones to campers on during coordinated phone time (Saturday Nights).
+Campers will have their phones from approximately 6pm Saturday to 8am on Sunday.
 Please understand that campers will not have their phones from the Sunday that they arrive until the night of the first Saturday they are at camp.

 How do I send care packages to campers?